rfhs/rfhs-wiki/pages/RF-CTF-INDOOR-WAR-DRIVE.md

 When using Raspberry Pi, a Raspberry Pi 4 is recommended due to having much better performance than its predecessors.
 It's not that it won't work, but it may not work well.

 #### GPS
-You will need a GPS source to feed your location to Kismet.
+Portable Wigle devices have a location without GPS feature (you are welcome and good luck this is your only warning) You will need a GPS source to feed your location to Kismet.
 [Wytshadow's video](https://www.youtube.com/watch?v=2h8H3XEgWvw) may help you decide which is best for you.
 If you can't get your GPS to lock, or it loses its lock, you have [USB 3 interference](https://www.usb.org/sites/default/files/327216.pdf).
 USB 3 interference largely affects devices at 2.4GHz (which will also inhibit you from hearing devices you're attempting to detect), but depending on the level it could affect GPS receivers as well.
 - [GM-3N](https://www.amazon.com/GM-3N-professional-Receiver-adjustable-GPS/dp/B07BPM9C1Q)
 - [GlobalSat BU-353-S4](https://www.amazon.com/GlobalSat-BU-353-S4-Receiver-Black-Improved-New/dp/B098L799NH)
 - [VK-172 GPS/GLONASS](https://www.amazon.com/Diymall-G-Mouse-Glonass-Raspberry-Aviation/dp/B00NWEEWW8/)

 If you don't can't procure a hardware GPS for whatever reason, you can use one of the following apps which should allow you to connect to GPSD on your host hardware.
 - [Share GPS - Android](https://play.google.com/store/apps/details?id=com.jillybunch.shareGPS)
 - [GPSd Client - Android](https://play.google.com/store/apps/details?id=io.github.tiagoshibata.gpsdclient)
 - [NMEA Gps - iOS](https://apps.apple.com/us/app/nmea-gps/id590868529)